 - The material is cleaned to remove the remaining “photoresist”

-It offers a number of advantages over mechanical machining, including:
+It offers several advantages over mechanical machining, including:

 - No thermal stress is introduced into the material

 - There is no deburring of the material

 - The mechanical properties of the material are unchanged

 - The complexity of the pattern to be engraved does not affect the production cost